Reviews You Can Rely On

 Credit: Rachael Lamore

-At 2.6 liters, the removable dustbin is larger than average, so I didn't have to empty it as often as smaller dustbins.
-I could remove it and latch it back into place easily, without fuss.
+At 2.6 liters, the removable dustbin is larger than average, so we didn't have to empty it as often as smaller dustbins.
+We could remove it and latch it back into place easily, without fuss.

 This affordable bagless upright's reusable dustbin is easy to empty and reattach.